space-concordia-spacecraft/kronos/lib/include/index.md

 #### Adding a Run Configuration

 To check that your build environment is correctly setup, you may attempt to build the Kronos demo app.
 To do so, plug in your SAM board to your PC using the debug USB port.
 Make sure it is already flashed once with some working Software.
-You may do this through Atmel Studio using and example project.
+You may do this through Atmel Studio using an example project.
 When you have plugged your board in and flashed it once, follow these instructions to add a run configuration:

 1. Open the run configurations dialog in the top-right corner of your CLion project window, in between the build and run icons.